just-harry/tiny-ui-fix-for-ts3/README.md

 ## Known issues

-If an issue is struck-out that denotes that the issue was fixed in the latest version of the patch.

-- ~~Interaction-queue items are improperly scaled.~~
 - Some icons and graphics are visually stretched in one dimension.
 - Some icons disappear when they are selected.
 - Scrollbars that would usually scroll smoothly when the arrows are clicked do not scroll smoothly.